Lartu/ldpl/README.md

 ## How can I contribute to LDPL?

-You can add statements to the language (that's in fact really easy!), fix bugs, add issues, write examples, write some software in LDPL, etc. Check CONTRIBUTING.md (*to be linked in a minute, please wait!*) for more information.
+You can add statements to the language (that's in fact really easy!), fix bugs, add issues, write examples, write some software in LDPL, etc. Check [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.
 Anything is welcome, very, very welcome!

 ![Contributing Dragon](https://ldpl.lartu.net/tutorial-ldpl.png)

-Contributors are expected to behave by the **Dragon Tamers Code** (*to be linked in a minute, please wait!*).
+Contributors are expected to behave by the [Dragon Tamers Code](/CODE_OF_CONDUCT).

 If you want to talk to the rest of us, you can find the LDPL community at r/LDPL and via IRC on irc.freenode.net, channel #ldpl.
 Also on Telegram at https://t.me/ldpllang.
 The IRC and Telegram channels are bridged.
 You are welcome to open new LDPL channels anywhere else if you like.